Breast Cancer Surgeon Houston

 - Close coordination with plastic surgeons, medical oncologists,

-radiation oncologists, physical therapists to ensure comprehensive evaluation and treatment
+radiation oncologists, and physical therapists to ensure comprehensive evaluation and treatment

 - Participation in multidisciplinary breast tumor conferences